Global Undergraduate Applications • Guide to UK Applications

 March is application results month.
 It is normally a time for celebration and excitement around future studies abroad.
-This year, in 2020, with the global pandemic outbreak of COVID-19, student results are causing anxiety about the future among some families.
+This year, in 2020, with the global COVID-19 pandemic outbreak, application results are causing anxiety about the future among some families.
 Will I be able to go abroad to study?
 Should I go abroad to study?
 How do I assess the risks of sending my child so far away?

 The ease of travel, simple connectivity due to WhatsApp calling and FaceTime were comfort factors as parents planned to send their children far away for an international, holistic learning experience.
 Hopping onto an overnight flight at a moment’s notice to support a child in the UK or expecting US colleges to take care of students during a crisis has come into question with COVID-19.
 Expecting students to vacate dorms and find accommodation when colleges shut down, worrying about quarantine or being unable to reenter one’s home country are realities many students have faced.
-The situation in each country and institution are different, but there is no doubt that the majority of international students are being affected by measures being taken to stem the virus globally.
-There are a few noteable exceptions of colleges hosting international students who cannot return home, but fear of being caught up in this uncertainty is causing 54% of aspiring students to report that they are no longer planning to study abroad.
+The situation in each country and institution are different, but there is no doubt that most international students are being affected by measures being taken to stem the virus globally.
+There are a few notable exceptions of colleges hosting international students who cannot return home.
+Still, fear of being caught up in this uncertainty is causing 54% of aspiring students to report that they are no longer planning to study abroad.

-When it comes to making decisions, colleges are eager to connect with students to help them navigate the process despite not being able to visit.
-Admitted student open days and campus tours are mostly cancelled, but admissions officers (now all working from home) are eager to speak to admitted students and give them as much information as possible to help them decide where they want to spend the next four years, once the COVID-19 situation has been managed.
+When it comes to making decisions, colleges are eager to connect with students to help them navigate the process despite being unable to visit.
+Admitted student open days and campus tours are mostly cancelled.
+Still, admissions officers (now all working from home) are eager to speak to admitted students and give them as much information as possible to help them decide where they want to spend the next four years, once the COVID-19 situation has been managed.
 A recent New York Times article outlines several ways that students can tap various resources to learn more about colleges.
 As students rethink their plans and weigh their options, colleges are planning for business-as-usual in Fall 2020 and they are keen to yield admitted students through new technologies and techniques.
-Indeed the Amherst college admissions dean says “We will enrol, as planned, a typical class of 473 incoming first-year students.”
+Indeed the Amherst College admissions dean says “We will enrol, as planned, a typical class of 473 incoming first-year students.”

 For students who are still certain of accepting a place at a college abroad for Fall 2020, admissions offices suggest various strategies to make a final choice.
 These range from creating a checklist of categories to reading your email regularly (something most teens don’t do) to connecting with other admitted students on social media.
 Whichever of these works best for you, keep an open mind and a positive outlook.
 Colleges, students, parents and counsellors are all in this together and supporting students to find their best fit, despite uncertainty, is a common goal.